 United Ways are independent nonprofits that bring together people and organizations to focus on innovative solutions to local challenges.
-The work of United Ways and their partners positively impacts the lives of millions every year, and strives to go beyond a temporary fix by focusing on lasting, systemic change.
-The impact of United Way in each community is significant, and because we are part of a network of nearly 1,800 United Way organizations around the world – over 80 in Texas—our local impact is part of global change as well.
-Around the world, the work of United Ways is accomplished through the passion of 2.8 million volunteers, and the generosity of 9.8 million donors who give their time, their money and their voice to improve the lives of others.
+Together, United Ways and their partners positively impacts the lives of millions each year and strive to go beyond a temporary fix by focusing on lasting, systemic change.
+As part of a network of nearly 1,800 United Way organizations around the world—including over 80 United Ways in Texas—our local impact is part of global change as well.
+The work of United Ways is accomplished through the passion of 2.8 million volunteers worldwide as well as the generosity of 9.8 million donors, who give their time, money, and voice to improve the lives of others.

 United Ways focus on education, financial stability and health, the building blocks for a good life and a strong community.